Xavier Salomon: Cocktails with a curator

-From April 2020 through July 2021, he hosted an online program, "Cocktails with a Curator", with fellow Frick curators Aimee Ng and Giulio Dalvit.
-The program examined artworks at the Frick and had 66 episodes, which are available on YouTube and are the basis of a book by Rizzoli Electra.
+From April 2020 through July 2021, Salomon hosted the Frick's online program Cocktails with a Curator with fellow Frick curators Aimee Ng and Giulio Dalvit.
+The program examined works throughout the Frick's holdings and comprised 66 episodes, which remain available through the museum's website and YouTube channel.

+The series subsequently became the basis of a book published by Rizzoli Electa.